How to Scale Black Friday Facebook Ads for the upcoming Holidays

 - Include the discount in big letters in the creative so people can’t miss it

-This DIFF ad is a good example of a creative that gets your attention and their product, the sunglasses, are front and center.
+This DIFF ad is a good example of a creative that gets your attention and their product, the sunglasses, is front and center.
 And once the attention is captured, people can’t miss the big discount of 50% off.

 With big discount ads, you shouldn’t be trying to convince cold audiences of the value of your product.
 With these ads, you’re making an announcement to audiences who are already interested in your brand and product and might already have an idea of what they want to buy.